 Abs workout myth #2: Training my abs continuously will eventually give me a six-pack

-There’s no point powering through planks if you still have a layer of fat surrounding your core.
+If you're wondering how to get a six pack, know this: there’s no point powering through planks if you still have a layer of fat surrounding your core.
 ‘If your body fat is over 12%, your abs will stay hidden, no matter how developed your rectus abdominis muscle is,’ explains Chris Richardson, co- founder of Zero Gravity Pilates.